PedestrianDynamics/jupedsim/jpsvis/README.md

 ## Contributing

-If you conttribute code you need to be aware that all code needs to be formated with clang-format-13.
+If you contribute code you need to be aware that all code needs to be formatted with clang-format-13.
 This is enforced by the CI.